13th Guards Poltavaskaya

 o Comb

-o Pen and notebook, with no loose pages
+o Pen/pencil and notebook, with no loose pages

 • If asked a question by your Officer or NCO, yes or no are not used, instead the following phrases are used whenever addressing a senior rank: